 While others may see us as “antisocial,” people with this type of anxiety often avoid social situations as a way of managing these rather terrifying symptoms.

-People with social anxiety may have a hard time making eye contact with others, eating in public, making friends at work, or even starting conversations with people.
+People with social anxiety may have a hard time making eye contact with others, eating in public or joining others for Thanksgiving and other holiday celebrations, making friends at work, or even starting conversations with people.

 This can be incredibly disheartening and can lead to increased loneliness and isolation over time.